threefoldfoundation/www_threefold_io/content/deploy/index.md

 **<span class="blue">PEER TO PEER MESH NETWORK</span>**

-<p class="text-base mt-2">The only overlay network which considers locality: routing decisions are based on peer proximity.
+<p class="text-base mt-1 leading-snug">The only overlay network which considers locality: routing decisions are based on peer proximity.
 Offers privacy and redundancy that are currently not possible elsewhere.</p>

 </div>